VOTING: WHAT YOU NEED TO KNOW

 Persons requesting an absentee ballot by mail must vote on that mailed ballot.
-Ballots can be returned by mail or hand delivery to the county voter registration office by 7 p.m. on Election Day, Nov.
+Ballots can be hand delivered to the county voter registration office by 7 p.m. on Election Day, Nov.
 3.

-In-person absentee voting continues until the end of the day Monday, Nov.
-2.

-In Orangeburg County, there are three locations where voters can cast their early vote from 9 a.m. to 6 p.m.
-Monday:

 Election Day, Nov.
 3